wellyshen/react-cool-starter/README.md

 ### App Configuration

-You can store app settings under `./src/config`.
+You can store app settings under the `./src/config`.
 By default the `default.ts` will be loaded.
 If the `process.env.NODE_ENV` matches to production, the `prod.ts` will be used instead, and it inherits the properties of `default.ts`.

 You can access the correct configuration with: